 Let’s face it, some days our kids can bring out the worst in us.
 Sure, they go to school and study.
 They might even do homework; but what are they doing the rest of the time?
 They are studying YOU!
 They are trying to figure out how to work you.
 They are conspiring to influence you.
 They swap covert texts on ‘how to persuade your parents.’
 Don’t panic!
 You are not alone with your parenting.
 You have Timothy Smith the Parents Coach in your corner.

-“I have a 4.4 GPA.
-I study during lunch, I'm on the varsity volleyball team, attend youth group weekly and just went on a mission trip with my … [Read More...]
+“I have a 4.4 GPA, study during lunch, on the volleyball team, attend youth group weekly and just went on a mission trip with my church; but my dad … [Read More...]